VivianLin61/To-Do-List/README.md

 ## Description

-To-do-list with all CRUD operations using local storage.
-This
+A To-do-list with create, read, update, delete (CRUD) operations using local storage.

 #### Technologies